drkstr101/magenta-panda-8c20b/src/pages/index.md

     image: images/hero.png
     image_alt: App preview
     title: Watheia Foundation
-    content: >-
+    content: >
-      Azimuth is the perfect theme for developers, designers and entrepreneurs who need a sleek, modern SaaS site.
+      Watheia Foundation is a research group and technology incubator committed to open access computing, active in the field of natural languages and Open AI / GPT-3.
     actions:
       - label: Learn More
         url: /features